 This procedure takes 1 to 3 hours.

-Full recovery is achieved in 2 to 3 months.
+Full recovery is achieved in 3 months.

 This procedure can be performed as day surgery.

 Time off from the gym is proportional to the speed at which the wounds heal.
 A fast healer can return to normal physical activities in 2 months; others after more than 3 months.

 Will my breast be smaller after surgery?

 It all depends in the amount of tissue removed.
 If the surgery requires removing a lot of it, your breast will feel smaller in your old bra, but it will be more tonic and it will not drop as it was before.